 K. Anders Ericsson

-Dr. Ericsson is Conradi Eminent Scholar and Professor of Psychology at Florida State University.
-He’s a Fellow of the Center for Advanced Study in the Behavioral Sciences, the American Psychological Association, the Association for Psychological Science, and a member of the Royal Swedish Academy of Engineering Sciences.
-As the leading expert on performance, Anders Ericsson is author of Peak: Secrets from the New Science of Expertise (with Robert Pool)—a guide to mastery and excellence at work, school, and sport that condenses three decades of path-clearing research into a new way to think about practice, resilience, dedication and achievement.
+Dr. Ericsson was a Conradi Eminent Scholar and Professor of Psychology at Florida State University.
+A Fellow of the Center for Advanced Study in the Behavioral Sciences, the American Psychological Association, the Association for Psychological Science, and a member of the Royal Swedish Academy of Engineering Sciences.
+As the leading expert on performance, Anders Ericsson was the author of Peak: Secrets from the New Science of Expertise (with Robert Pool)—a guide to mastery and excellence at work, school, and sport that condenses three decades of path-clearing research into a new way to think about practice, resilience, dedication and achievement.

 Sgt.
 Kelly Kruger